workingDog/scalakml/README.md

 ## Packages

 The scalakml library consists of 4 major packages:
-- 1) package com.scalakml.kml, the set of KML classes
+- 1) com.scalakml.kml, the set of KML classes
-- 2) package com.scalakml.gx, the Google's GX extensions classes derived from the official kml22gx.xsd
+- 2) com.scalakml.gx, the Google's GX extensions classes derived from the official kml22gx.xsd
-- 3) package com.scalakml.io, the simple reading and writing of kml from/to xml
+- 3) com.scalakml.io, the simple reading and writing of kml from/to xml
-- 4) package com.scalakml.atom, the Atom classes
+- 4) com.scalakml.atom, the Atom classes

 ## Dependencies